petroemil/Rx.Book/Draft.md

 ## Observable streams

-As you could already see it in the previous chapters, Rx at it's core gives you the ability to handle asynchronous data streams and perform various operations by applying any number of operators.
+As you could already see it in the previous chapters, Rx at its core gives you the ability to handle asynchronous data streams and perform various operations by applying any number of operators.

 Just as a recap, the core interfaces are the `IObservable<T>` and `IObserver<T>`.

-The `IObservalbe<T>` ss an observable object gives you the ability to subscribe to it and "observe it" through its only method, the `Subscribe()`.
+The `IObservalbe<T>` is an observable object gives you the ability to subscribe to it and "observe it" through its only method, the `Subscribe()`.

 The `IObserver<T>` interface defines how the observer object looks like.
 It has an `OnNext()` method that will be called every time the observable emits a new event (so 0 or more times), and `OnError()` and `OnCompleted()` methods that will be called when the observer terminates, either naturally or due to an error.
 These latter two methods are terminating methods and they can be called 0 or 1 time during the lifecycle of an observable object.
 They are also mutually exclusive, meaning you can't see both of them emitted by the same observable.